 Sport also is an industry on the cutting edge of change and innovation.
 Teams in search of a competitive edge are pioneering the use of data analysis.
 Leagues are leveraging integrated marketing technologies to attract and retain fans.
 Manufacturers continuously develop new equipment to improve sport performance and safety.

-Students in the Sport Management major benefit from close working relationships with dedicated and passionate professors.
+Students in the Sport Management & Analytics major benefit from close working relationships with dedicated and passionate professors.
 Our distinguished faculty members are firmly engaged in the sport industry and provide students with exceptional opportunities for experiential learning.